-Welcoming Students of Université Lille 3 to STAR
+Welcoming Students from Université Lille 3 to STAR

 On Wednesday 12th of February, 17 students and their teacher of the Specialized Translation (multilingual) Master’s course paid a visit to our headquarters in Dublin, as part of welcoming tour.
 There is the prospect that some of the students from the visit will return to fulfill an internship and gain valuable work experience in their chosen field, i.e. specialized translation.
 Our director at STAR Translation Services, Damian Scattergood personally welcomed the French students to our business campus.
 The aim of the visit was to enlighten new professionals of the translation industry and also show them how STAR goes about its daily routine.
 Students from the university were invited to present their course and all its modules, discussing key subjects such as globalization, which is necessary in today’s market sectors as more and more translations are required for a merging world.
 Internship experience is important for these students; STAR offers them the chance to grow and to enable them to become more visible to prospective employers in the future.